appium/dotnet-client/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Bugfix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change that adds functionality or value)
 - [ ] Breaking change (fix or feature that would cause existing functionality not to work as expected)
+- [ ] **Test fix** (non-breaking change that improves test stability or correctness)

 ## Documentation
-- [ ] Have you proposed a file change/ PR with appium to update documentation?
+- [ ] Have you proposed a file change/ PR with Appium to update documentation?
 #### This can be done by navigating to the documentation section on http://appium.io selecting the appropriate command/endpoint and clicking the 'Edit this doc' link to update the C# example

 ## Integration tests
-- [ ] Have you provided integration tests for your changes? (required for Bugfix or New feature)
+- [ ] Have you provided integration tests for your changes? (required for Bugfix, New feature, or Test fix)

 ## Details